 Morgen has written / published over 400 short stories, from six words to several thousand, in a variety of genres.
 Her seven novels are chick-lit (a 105,000-worder, originally a 117,540-word first draft), lad-lit, mystery, and various shades of crime.
 She is currently writing her eighth novel, a departure from the crime genre; its protagonist is Henry, a talking dog with attitude.

-Morgen has been critiquing fellow writers’ novels since 2005, covering all mainstream genres, most recently YA dystopian, YA paranormal, action & adventure, contemporary romance / erotica and lad lit.
+Morgen has been critiquing fellow writers’ novels since 2005, covering all mainstream genres, most recently YA dystopian, YA paranormal, action & adventure, contemporary romance / erotica, mystery, lad lit, thriller, and crime.
 She doesn’t write scripts and very little poetry, so please bear this in mind if sending these formats.

-Some of the testimonials (in alphabetic order) received to-date…
+Some of the testimonials (in alphabetical order) received to-date…

 - “Morgen’s critiquing service was really valuable to me.
 Not only was the turnaround time remarkable, but her comments about my work have given me new impetus.
 In particular, I found her review of my synopsis really helpful.
 She shares her feedback in a professional yet inclusive style.
 It almost feels like she is sitting right next to you.
 She is a great communicator and highly proficient, yet friendly and easy to deal with.
 I look forward to sharing more of my work with her in the future.”
 Angela Watt (England)